 - MUSC 352 Studies in Music of Asia

-Please note: courses marked with an asterisk (*) must have Course Coordinator and Programme Director approval to be counted for the Asian Studies Major.
+Note: courses marked with an asterisk (*) must have Course Coordinator and Programme Director approval to be counted for the Asian Studies Major.
 The asterisked FILM courses (Film Cultures) will be approved only when the relevant national cinema is from Asia.

 Postgraduate Qualifications in Asian Studies